emlautarom1/emlautarom1.github.io/content/posts/single-responsability-and-decorator-pattern.md

 ## Conclusions

 - Whenever you write a piece of code, write the minimum amount of code that gets the feature working.
-In this case, I should not have added an initial `Lazy` trying to optimize something that I didn't even measure. *Note that if a new token was generated for each request, then the issue with expirations would not have existed on the first place.*
+In this case, I should not have added an initial `Lazy` trying to optimize something that I didn't even measure. *Note that if a new token was generated for each request, then the issue with expiration would not have existed on the first place.*

-- If you need to extend the code to add new functionality, do not attemp to modify it immediately: try to use a decorator to extend the behavior of the existing code instead.
+- If you need to extend the code to add new functionality, do not attempt to modify it immediately: try to use a decorator to extend the behavior of the existing code instead.
 A lot of the times this is actually the case since we need to do something either before or after what the original code was intended to do.

 - Code that uses interfaces is easier to test, change and extend: we can create test specific implementations, we can change the implementation without users noticing, and we can add new behavior as long as we don't break the contract established.